 Treating a broken tooth with a resin bonding material

-process is done tooth restoration Crushed plastic resin to fill the crack.
+process is done tooth restoration Fractured with plastic resin to fill the fracture.

 Rough edge filing and polishing smooth out a broken tooth.